abhinav/tmux-fastcopy/README.md

 ### Binary installation

-Alternatively, instead of instaling tmux-fastcopy as a tmux plugin, you can install it as an independent binary.
+Alternatively, instead of installing tmux-fastcopy as a tmux plugin, you can install it as an independent binary.

 1. Download a pre-built binary from the [releases page][] and place it on your